richard1912/PasteParty/README.md

 - **Delete**: Click "🗑️ Delete" on any paste to remove it
 - **Delete All**: Click "🗑️ Clear Party" to remove all pastes at once

+### Customizing Theme
+- **Random Theme**: Click the 🎨 button in the top right corner to generate a new random pastel gradient background
+- **Theme Persistence**: Your chosen theme is automatically saved to the server and will persist across page refreshes and different devices accessing the same server
+- **Soft Colors**: Themes use modern, soft pastel colors for a pleasant visual experience

 ## Storage

 Pastes are stored as JSON files in the `data/` directory.
 Each paste is saved with: